 Table 1.
 Sampling locations and sample sizes used for each molecular marker.

-Transect - indicates if sampling was performed along horizontal transects and the corresponding sites; SNPs - number of individuals sent to library construction; mtDNA - number of individuals chosen for mitochondrial sequencing.
+Transect - indicates if the sampling were performed along horizontal transects and the corresponding sites; SNPs - number of individuals sent to library construction; mtDNA - number of individuals chosen for mitochondrial sequencing.

 3.3 Mitochondrial markers (mtDNA)